metal-stack/docs/docs/src/overview/isolated-kubernetes.md

 // FirewallSpec defines parameters for the firewall creation along with configuration for the firewall-controller. type FirewallSpec struct {
     // AllowedNetworks defines which networks are allowed to connect to, and allow incoming traffic from.
-    // Is only enforced with NetworkAccessForbidden.
+    // Is enforced with NetworkAccessForbidden.
     // The node network is always allowed.
     AllowedNetworks AllowedNetworks `json:"allowedNetworks,omitempty"`
 }

 // AllowedNetworks is a list of networks which are allowed to connect when NetworkAccessType is NetworkAccessForbidden. type AllowedNetworks struct {
-    // Ingress defines a list of cidrs which are allowed for incoming traffic like service type loadbalancer Ingress []string `json:"ingress,omitempty"`
+    // Ingress defines a list of cidrs which are allowed for incoming traffic like service type LoadBalancer Ingress []string `json:"ingress,omitempty"`
     // Egress defines a list of cidrs which are allowed for outgoing traffic Egress []string `json:"egress,omitempty"`